 Any loan amount not forgiven are carried forward with a maturity of 5 years and an interest rate of 1%.
-Principal and interest payments will be deferred for a total of 6 months after disbursement of the loan.
+Principal and interest payments will be deferred for a total of 6 months to one year after disbursement of the loan.